Clinic hours are 8:00 AM - 4:30 PM, Monday through Friday. You may call any day, Monday through Friday, starting at 8:00 AM to make an appointment.

 For more information about the Breast and Cervical Cancer Control Program or to make an appointment, contact Hannah Corn at 828-694-6010.

 The Department of Public Health offers the Small Wonders Childbirth Class Series.
-This Lamaze-based educational series provides instruction and support for a natural, healthy, and confident birth.
-Topics include: a woman’s natural ability to give birth; coping strategies for the stages of labor; common interventions during labor and birth; breastfeeding and bonding; a tour of the hospital’s labor and delivery rooms; and more.
-The five-week series is held on Thursdays from 5:30–7:30 pm.
-Classes are offered in both English and Spanish.
+These Lamaze-based classes will teach you how to have a healthy birth and cope with the stages of labor.
+You will learn about common interventions during labor and birth, as well as breastfeeding and bonding.
+You will also tour your hospital's labor and delivery rooms.
+The classes are held for five weeks on a weeknight from 5:30–7:30 p.m. and are offered in both English and Spanish.
 For registration and fee information, contact Kaye Brownlee, BSSW, LCCE, at 694-6066.

 Emergency contraception is most effective if given within 24 hours, but it can be given up to 5 days (120 hours) after unprotected sex.
 Should you have unprotected sex or should your birth control method fail, and you would like emergency contraception, please call the health department as soon as possible at 828-692-4223 and ask for the earliest possible appointment for emergency contraception.